Denmark in the Eurovision Song Contest 2014: Competing entries

 DR opened a submission period between 20 August 2013 and 7 October 2013 for artists and composers to submit their entries.
 The broadcaster received a record breaking 872 entries during the submission period; the previous record was set in 2013 when the broadcaster received 692 entries.
-A selection committee selected six songs from the entries submitted to the broadcaster, while four of the participants were invited to compete based on editorial considerations: Anna David, Michael Rune, Nadia Malm and Sonny.
+A selection committee selected six songs from the entries submitted to the broadcaster, while four of the participants were invited to compete based on editorial considerations.
 The competing artists and songs were announced on 28 January 2014, while DR held a press meet and greet on 28 January 2014 where the entries were officially presented.

 Final

 The final took place on 8 March 2014.
-In the first round of voting the top three advanced to the superfinal based on the votes of a five-member jury (50%) and a public vote (50%).
+In the first round of voting the top three advanced to the superfinal based on the votes of a five-member jury (50%) and a public televote (50%).
 In the superfinal, the winner, "Cliche Love Song" performed by Basim, was selected by the public and jury vote.
 The viewers and the juries each had a total of 30 points to award in the superfinal.
 Each juror distributed their points as follows: 1, 2 and 3 points.
 The viewer vote was based on the percentage of votes each song achieved.
 For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of 30 points rounded to the nearest integer: 3 points.